sbseltzer/kioku-srs/MODEL.md

 ## Filesystem
 This is a draft of the git-managed filesystem, which acts as a sort of database.
 ```
+.version - Implementation version information for this device
 /.plugins - where native (compiled/binary) plugins go
   /lua-scripting-engine
     -- files